TABLE OF CONTENTS

 Although it is necessary to appoint a lawyer, trainee lawyers, solicitors and the parties themselves may make applications which do not raise questions of law.

 7 Do I have to pay fees to bring a case to court?
 If so, how much are they likely to be?
 If my financial means are insufficient, can I obtain legal aid to cover the costs of the procedure?

-The response to this question varies depending on whether the procedure to set maintenance was heard in court or in the Civil Registry and depending on whether the parties benefit from legal aid or not.
+The reply to this question varies depending on whether the procedure to set maintenance is heard in court or the Civil Registry and whether the parties benefit from legal aid or not.
 Costs are due in the courts.
 Fees are due in the Civil Registry Office.

 Costs in cases within the jurisdiction of the courts